Do you know?

 How We Got Here

-As we celebrate our Great Place to Work certification, we would like to share the learnings and experiences that helped the Silverskills family get where we are today.
+As we celebrate our second Great Place to Work certification in a row, we would like to share the learnings and experiences that helped the Silverskills family get where we are today.

 A company without effective leadership is like a ship without a hull.
 It may stay afloat, but it will not move in the right direction.